storageos/storageos.github.io/_docs/install/iso.md

     ![screenshot](/images/docs/iso/28-isocluster.png)

+    >**&#x270F; Note**: If you provisioned your node with multiple IP addresses, make sure you specify the address on an interface that the other cluster nodes will be able to contact, or the cluster will be unable to start.

     If however this is a member node, you will be asked to manually enter the IP address of the StorageOS cluster leader

     ![screenshot](/images/docs/iso/28a-isoleaderip.png)